Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

     ![New Application][8]

     !!! info New Application Kind
-        Please pay attention to the title of the page and what type of request you are making
+        Please pay attention to the title of the page and what kind of request you are making.

     #### Finalized Applications